 In this section, we analyze when randomization can be beneficial.
 To aid us, we introduce some additional nomenclature in this section, which follows the terminology established in the prior literature on randomized robust optimization \citep{delage2019dice,delage2022value,wang2020randomized}.
 We say that a robust price optimization (RPO) problem is \emph{randomization-receptive} if $Z^*_{\RR} > Z^*_{\DR}$, that is, randomizing over price vectors leads to a higher worst-case revenue than deterministically selecting a single price vector.
 Otherwise, we say that a RPO problem is \emph{randomization-proof} if $Z^*_{\RR} = Z^*_{\DR}$, that is, there is no benefit from randomizing over price vectors.

 In the following three sections, we derive three classes of results that establish when the RPO problem is randomization-proof.
 The first condition (Section~\ref{subsec:benefits_concave}) for randomization-proofness applies in the case when $\Pcal$ is a convex set and $\Rcal$ is an arbitrary set of revenue functions each of which is concave in $\pb$.
 The second and third conditions apply to the case where $\Rcal$ arises out of a single demand model, where the parameter vector $\ub$ belongs to an uncertainty set.
 The second condition (Section~\ref{subsec:benefits_quasiconvexity_quasiconcavity}) applies in the case when $\Pcal$ and $\Ucal$ are compact, convex sets and $R(\pb, \ub)$ obeys certain quasiconvexity and quasiconcavity properties.
-The third condition (Section~\ref{subsec:benefits_finite}) is for the case when $\Pcal$ is finite and involves a certain minimax condition being met; as corollaries, we show that randomization-proofness occurs if the DRPO problem satisfies a strong duality property, and that randomization-receptiveness is essentially equivalent to the DRPO solution being different from the nominal price optimization problem solution at the worst-case $\ub$.
-Along the way, we also give a number of examples where our results can be used to establish that a particular family of RPO problems is randomization-proof, and also highlight how the results fail to hold when certain hypotheses are relaxed.
+The third condition (Section~\ref{subsec:benefits_finite}) is for the case when $\Pcal$ is finite and involves a certain minimax condition being met; as corollaries, we show that randomization-proofness occurs if the DRPO problem satisfies a strong duality property, and that randomization-proofness occurs if the DRPO solution solves the nominal price optimization problem solution at the worst-case $\ub^*$.
+Along the way, we also give examples where our results establish that certain families of RPO problems are randomization-proof, and also highlight how the results fail to hold when certain hypotheses are relaxed.

 The main takeaway from these results is that the set of RPO problems that are randomization-proof is small.
 As we will see, the conditions under which a RPO problem will be randomization-proof are delicate and quite restrictive, and are satisfied only for certain very special cases; in most other realistic cases, the RPO problem will be randomization-receptive.
-Consequently, in Sections~\ref{sec:finitePcal_convexUcal} and \ref{sec:finitePcal_finiteUcal_body}, we will develop algorithms for solving the randomized robust when the candidate price vector $\Pcal$ is finite, and in Sections~\ref{sec:results} we will show a wide range of both synthetic and real data instances in which the RPO problem is randomization-receptive.
+Consequently, in Sections~\ref{sec:finitePcal_convexUcal} and \ref{sec:finitePcal_finiteUcal_body}, we will develop algorithms for solving the RRPO problem when the candidate price vector $\Pcal$ is finite, and in Sections~\ref{sec:results} we will show a wide range of both synthetic and real data instances in which the RPO problem is randomization-receptive.